Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Unsafe stairs, railings, or decks

-Aging but working appliances
+Aging but functioning appliances

 Cosmetic wear and minor drywall cracks

-Minor caulking and weatherstripping needs
+Minor caulking and weatherstripping

 Routine servicing recommendations

-End of life timelines without failure
+End-of-life timelines without current failure

 What to Look For in Key Areas